DIY Pom Pom Pajaki Chandelier

 The first step is to make a whooole lot of pom poms using the supplies indicated with * in the list above.
 42 small ones and 6 large ones, to be exact, plus 6 tassels.

-Find step-by-step instructions for how to make pom poms here in our totally FREE video lesson!
+Find step-by-step instructions for how to make pom poms in our Online Craft Studio!

-Follow our video tutorial to make 42 pom poms using the 1.75″ trim guide included in our Pom Pom & Tassel DIY Kit.
-Next follow the same steps to make 6 large pom poms with a 2.5″ trim guide (instructions here).
+Follow here to make 42 pom poms using the 1.75″ trim guide included in our Pom Pom & Tassel DIY Kit.
+Next follow the same steps to make 6 large pom poms with a 2.5″ trim guide.

 Last, make 6 tassels using the method of your choice.
 We made ours using the XL Pom Pom & Tassel Tool from Loome.
-You can find our professional finish tassel tutorial in our virtual course How to Master Pom Poms and Tassels.
+You can find our tassel tutorial here!

 This is my uncle-in-law’s dog Poppy.
 She helped me make all those pom poms behind her. 😉